gramework/gramework/docs/README.md

 <a href="https://opencollective.com/gramework/sponsor/9/website" target="_blank"><img src="https://opencollective.com/gramework/sponsor/9/avatar.svg"></a>

 # 3rd-party license info
-- Gramework is now powered by [fasthttp](https://github.com/valyala/fasthttp) and custom fasthttprouter, that is embedded now.
+- Gramework is now powered by [fasthttp](https://github.com/valyala/fasthttp) and an embedded custom fasthttprouter.
-  You can find licenses in `/third_party_licenses/fasthttp` and `/third_party_licenses/fasthttprouter`.
+  You will find the according licenses in `/third_party_licenses/fasthttp` and `/third_party_licenses/fasthttprouter`.
-- The 3rd autoTLS implementation, placed in `nettls_*.go`, is an integrated version of [caddytls](https://github.com/mholt/caddy/tree/d85e90a7b4c06d1698d0b96b695b05d41833fcd3/caddytls), because using it by simple import isn't an option: gramework based on `fasthttp`, that is incompatible with `net/http`.
+- The 3rd autoTLS implementation, placed in `nettls_*.go`, is an integrated version of [caddytls](https://github.com/mholt/caddy/tree/d85e90a7b4c06d1698d0b96b695b05d41833fcd3/caddytls), because using it through a simple import isn't an option, gramework is based on `fasthttp`, which is incompatible with `net/http`.
   In [the commit I based on](https://github.com/mholt/caddy/tree/d85e90a7b4c06d1698d0b96b695b05d41833fcd3), caddy is `Apache-2.0` licensed.
-  It's license placed in `/third_party_licenses/caddy`. @mholt [allow us](https://github.com/mholt/caddy/issues/1520#issuecomment-286907851) to copy the code in this repo.
+  Its license placed in `/third_party_licenses/caddy`. @mholt [allow us](https://github.com/mholt/caddy/issues/1520#issuecomment-286907851) to copy the code in this repo.

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fgramework%2Fgramework.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Fgramework%2Fgramework?ref=badge_large)

 # Basic usage
 ### Hello world
 The example below will serve "hello, grameworld".
-Gramework will register flag "bind" for you, that allows you to choose another ip/port that gramework should listen:
+Gramework will register the `bind` flag for you, that allows you to choose another ip/port that gramework should listen on:

 ```go
 package main